 Many organisations, banks, utilities, telecoms and governments are now increasingly going online or making charges if their customers wish to receive paper-based communication.

 But switching to digital is not always welcome.

 Two Sides understand the value and convenience of the digital revolution but believe that citizens must continue to have a right to receive paper-based communications, particularly bills and statements, without penalties, supplementary charges or difficulty.

-Independent findings from UK Opinium Research reveal that often the most vulnerable members of society are those most dependent on traditional, postal, transactional mail.
+Often it is the most vulnerable members of society that depend on traditional, postal, transactional mail.
 The move to an online-only society risks leaving older people, the disabled, rural dwellers and those on low incomes disconnected.